TempeHS/2024IST_Ashton.C_Sky_High/README.md

 | Left Joystick Down | Move Down on *some* platforms  |
 | Y                  | Jump                           |
 | Dash               | *Currently unresponsive*       |

+## Game Objective

+- **Levels**: The game has two levels.
+- **Monsters**: Dodge monsters shooting fireballs at you while collecting coins.
+- **Coins**: Collect all the coins while avoiding the green monsters shooting at the player.
+- **Flags**: To move to the next level, you need to touch the flag at the end of the level.
+- **Goal**: Complete both levels by collecting coins and dodging monsters.
+After collecting everything and reaching the final flag, you will be awarded a win screen.

 # Scripting Editing Software
 ![image](https://github.com/user-attachments/assets/1789bb97-b77f-46ff-aa53-b6945eb882a6)